He moana pukepuke e ekengia e te waka

 The Safe School Committee is composed of representative staff members from all faculties.
 They share a commitment to promoting a physically and emotionally safe school environment and meet regularly to discuss and implement measures to achieve this.
 Student committee members work hard to support this and to promote the message to the wider school.

-The Health Centre is available to all students, to assist with any health concerns. our school nurse, is available between 9.30am-2.30pm daily, with emergency cover provided outside these hours
+The Health Centre is available for all students to assist with any health concerns.
+Our school nurse Lee Hieatt

 , Careers Counsellor, supports students with subject choice and career decisions.
 Information on courses and educational opportunities is available in the Careers Centre.
-The Student Services Administrator, Karen Hughes
+The Student Services Administrator, Chrisy Green

 , can also help students to access information in files and computers.